Red background with darker patterns on the right

 The decree outlines requirements for the equality plan in terms of key structural elements.
 These elements are consistent with those required of the action plans developed by EDGE Certifying organizations that work to continuously improve their performance against the EDGE Standards, namely:

-- The equality plan provides a description of specific measures, execution period, as well as design of indicators that allow determining the evolution of each measure, the same requirements as an EDGE Certification action plan.
+• The equality plan provides a description of specific measures, execution period, as well as design of indicators that allow determining the evolution of each measure, the same requirements as an EDGE Action Plan.

 Comfort for EDGE Certified Organizations in Spain